zhougsoft/2d-spacemfers-prototype/spacemfers.md

 > mfers, in space

+spacemfers is a web-based, open-universe, idle-clicker, lofi space sandbox MMO inspired by EVE Online.

 ## database tables

-each data entity in spacemfers
+each table in the spacemfers game database

 ### players
 the players in the game

 - player_id (pk)
-- fid (indexed)

 ### items
 the items in the game that can be owned by a player